-It was a no-brainer that Stormzy would give us an epic performance at this year's Global Citizen Festival: Accra at the iconic Black Star Square, because the King of Grime has done it before — both at the Global Citizen Prize ceremony in 2019, alongside Coldplay legend Chris Martin, and at Global Citizen Live alongside Elton John in Paris in 2021.
+It was a no-brainer that Stormzy would give us an epic performance at this year's Global Citizen Festival: Accra at the iconic Black Star Square, because the King of Grime has done it before — both at the Global Citizen Prize ceremony in 2019, alongside Coldplay legend Chris Martin, and at Global Citizen Live in 2021.

 But this time, he was performing for the first time ever on a Global Citizen Festival stage in his mother's home country, Ghana.